 Due to high soil moisture conditions, ash is the dominant tree, forming large agroforestry systems ("dehesas") that are used for pasture.
 These are ecosystems with high biodiversity.

 Table 1.
-Monthly average of maximum temperature (Tmax), average temperature (Tavg), minimum temperature (Tmin) and precipitation (P).
-Study period from 1997 to 2017.
+Monthly average of maximum temperature (Tmax), average temperature (Tavg) and minimum temperature (Tmin) and precipitation (P).